mingyang-tu/multigen-chatbot/train/README.md

 ```

-Preprocessing multi-hop relational paths for the model.
+Preprocessing of the multi-hop relational paths for the model.

 ```
 python ground_concepts_simple.py dialog